London Borough of Croydon: Geography and climate

 The borough is in the far south of London, with the M25 orbital motorway stretching to the south of it, between Croydon and Tandridge.
-To the north and east, the borough mainly borders the London Borough of Bromley, and in the north west the boroughs of Lambeth and Southwark.
+To the north and east, the borough mainly borders the London Borough of Bromley, and in the northwest the boroughs of Lambeth and Southwark.
 The boroughs of Sutton and Merton are located directly to the west.
-It is at the head of the River Wandle, just to the north of a significant gap in the North Downs.
+Croydon is at the head of the River Wandle, just to the north of a significant gap in the North Downs.
 It lies 10 mi south of Central London, and the earliest settlement may have been a Roman staging post on the London-Portslade road, although conclusive evidence has not yet been found.
-The main town centre houses a great variety of well-known stores on North End and two shopping centres.
+The main town centre houses a great variety of well-known stores in North End and two shopping centres.
 It was pedestrianised in 1989 to attract people back to the town centre.
 Another shopping centre called Park Place was due to open in 2012 but has since been scrapped.

+Geology

+The bedrock of the northern part of the borough is mostly London Clay Formation (blue-grey and grey-brown calcareous clay formed between 56 and 47.8 million years ago (mya) during the Palaeogene period) with a Claygate member (dark grey clays with sand laminae and silt) of the same period making up the Norwood Ridge.
+A band of rocks of the Lambeth Group (clay with sand/gravel/limestone/lignite, laid between 59.2 and 47.8 mya), Harwich Formation (sand and gravel with glauconite, laid between 56 and 47.8 mya) and Thanet Formation (silty, fine-grained sand with glauconite, laid between 59.2 and 56 mya) crosses the borough from east to west under Waddon, Addiscombe and Shirley into Spring Park.
+In the south, most of the bedrock is of the Lewes Nodular/Seahaven Chalk/Newhaven Chalk Formation (laid during the Cretaceous period, between 93.9 and 72.1 mya), from South Croydon and Addington down past Kenley and King's Wood with a small area of Holywell Nodular/New Pit Chalk Formation (also Cretaceous, laid between 100.5 and 89.8 mya) in lower areas between hills, beginning just east of Kenley station and followed by the railway line curving southwards.